Search Britroyals by name, year or event

 1567 - Lord Darnley, husband of Mary Queen of Scots, assassinated

-1567 - Mary Queen of Scots abdicates and the young James VI acceded to Scottish throne.
-The Earl of Mar appointed regent.
+1567 - Mary Queen of Scots abdicates and her 1 year old son the young James VI accedes to Scottish throne.
+William Cecil, English Secretary of State, arranges for Mary's half brother James Stewart, Earl of Moray, to return from France and be appointed regent.

 1567 - King James VI (aged 13 months) is crowned at the Church of the Holy Rude, beside Stirling Castle

-1568 - Mary Queen of Scots flees to England following the defeat of her army at the Battle of Langside..
+1568 - Mary Queen of Scots flees to England following the defeat of her army at the Battle of Langside near Glasgow.

 1578 - James VI takes over government from his regent James Douglas.